-To start the activity, begin by discussing some films that feature the celebrity that you have chosen.
+First, to start the activity, discuss some films that feature the celebrity that you have chosen.
 You could have them brainstorm some movies or talk about their opinions about the actor or actress.
 Give an example of what you think of them, have them discuss in groups then lead feedback.

 Hand out the papers with the questions on it that you prepared beforehand to the students.
 Here are the official questions from the show that you should have on the paper: